-The Divisions of Internal Medicine include: Cardiology; Diabetes, Endocrinology and Metabolism; Gastroenterology and Hepatology; General Internal Medicine; Geriatrics and Gerontology; Infectious Diseases; Nephrology; Oncology and Hematology; Pulmonary, Critical Care, Sleep and Allergy Medicine; and Rheumatology and Immunology.
+The Divisions of Internal Medicine include: Allergy and Immunology, Cardiology; Diabetes, Endocrinology and Metabolism; Gastroenterology and Hepatology; General Internal Medicine; Geriatrics, Gerontology and Palliative Medicine; Hospital Medicine; Infectious Diseases; Nephrology; Oncology and Hematology; Pulmonary, Critical Care, and Sleep Medicine; and Rheumatology and Immunology.
 Each division has individual representation on the department's Internal Medicine Research Council.

-The Department of Internal Medicine sponsors a Summer Undergraduate Research Program (SURP).
-For more information about the program or to apply online, go to the SURP website or contact Maria Daniels at 402-559-4875 or by email.
+The Department of Internal Medicine sponsors a Summer Undergraduate Research Program (SURP) and Summer Undergraduate Alcohol Research Program (SUARP).
+For more information about both programs or to apply online, go to the SURP website or contact Shannon Thomsen at 402-559-4875 or by email.

-For more information about research in the Department of Internal Medicine, including summer research, contact Maria Daniels, Research Program Associate at (402) 559-4875 or by email.
+For more information about research in the Department of Internal Medicine, including summer research programs, contact Shannon Thomsen, Research Program Associate at (402) 559-4875 or by email.